-Photos: M. Lasota and other sources
+Photos: M. Lasota unless stated otherwise

-The Philippine Independence Day marks the anniversary of the Philippine Revolution and subsequent termination of the Spanish colonial rule in the archipelago.
+The Philippine Independence Day marks the anniversary of the Philippine Revolution and the subsequent termination of the Spanish colonial rule in the archipelago.
 The Spanish colonial era (1521-1898) ended with the Filipino revolutionary forces led by Gen. Emilio Aguinaldo proclaiming the new nation’s much-sought independence on the 12th of June 1898.

 The Philippine-Spanish Friendship Day originated from the Siege of Baler (from 1st of July 1898 to 2nd of June 1899) during which the Filipino revolutionaries laid siege to a church in the town of Baler, Philippines, where colonial Spanish troops were holding out.
-When at long last the sadly depleted troops accepted that the war was over and vacated the church in surrender, Emilio Aguinaldo, by then President of the young Republic of the Philippines, ordered that the Spanish holdouts be treated not as enemies of the Filipino people but as honored friends to be given safe conduct to Manila prior to their return to Spain.
+When at long last the sadly depleted troops accepted that the Filipino-Spanish war was over and vacated the church in surrender, Emilio Aguinaldo, by then President of the young Republic of the Philippines, ordered that the Spanish holdouts be treated not as enemies of the Filipino people but as honored friends to be given safe conduct to Manila prior to their return to Spain.

 The celebration opened with a rendition of the Spanish National Anthem, the Marcha Real.